SpaceX: 2005–2009: Falcon 1 and first orbital launches

-The first two Falcon 1 launches were purchased by the United States Department of Defense under a program that evaluates new US launch vehicles suitable for use by DARPA.
+The first two Falcon 1 launches were purchased by the United States Department of Defense under the DARPA Falcon Project which evaluated new U.S. launch vehicles suitable for use in hypersonic missile delivery for Prompt Global Strike.
 The first three launches of the rocket, between 2006 and 2008, all resulted in failures, which almost ended the company.
 Financing for Tesla Motors had failed, as well, and consequently Tesla, SolarCity, and Musk personally were all nearly bankrupt at the same time.
 Musk was reportedly "waking from nightmares, screaming and in physical pain" because of the stress.